mojaloop/documentation/deployment-guide/README.md

 This provides environment resource recommendations for your local installation.

-Your local installation would typically be done on a single node.
-For local environment it is recommend to have at least 4x vCPUs, 16GB of RAM, and 40gb storage.

 **Resources Requirements:**

 Your local installation would typically be done on a single node.
 For local environment it is recommend to have at least 4x vCPUs, 16GB of RAM, and 40gb storage.